 Week 4 Here we go, what you’ve been waiting for!
 In week four, you’ll finally get your name tapes!
 There’s nothing more satisfying than seeing your last name on your chest.
 By quick glance, many won’t be able to distinguish you from more advanced trainees.
 Sneaker Weekers will look up to you.
 The downside is if you do mess up, MTIs will know you by name now, and they’ll know you’re fairly far along in your training, so you should know better.
 Enjoy it, but be careful.

 Week 7 This is the one time you’ll want to stand out.
 Once week seven hits, you’re done with your physical training.
 You’ll spend a good chunk of the week in Dress Blues for the first time.
 You’ll walk prouder, and as a woman, feel feminine again.
-Other trainees will envy you, since you’re almost done.
+Other trainees will envy you since you’re almost done.
 You’ll also get to wear your “frame of choice” (a pair of government-issued, metal-framed glasses) instead of your BCGs.

-Week 8 Wednesday night of eighth week, you’ll don your squadron t-shirt with your PT gear, as the next day you’ll be doing the Airman’s Run.
-Once Friday hits, you’ll not only be in blues, but they’ll have rank sewn on them (if you’ve enlisted with rank), as well as your ribbons.
+Week 8 Wednesday night of the eighth week, you’ll don your squadron t-shirt with your PT gear, as the next day you’ll be doing the Airman’s Run.
+Once Friday hits, you’ll not only be in blues, but they’ll have rank sewed on them (if you’ve enlisted with rank), as well as your ribbons.
 You’ll have a minimum of two ribbons on your chest (the AF BMT ribbon and the National Defense Service Medal).
-When you ship to tech school, your ABUs will have rank on them as well.
+When you ship to a tech school, your ABUs will have rank on them as well.
 On Saturday and Sunday, you’ll get to wear whatever Blues combination you like.